PeterCampbell8/PolygonOrthognalSlicer/README.md

 # PolygonOrthogonalSlicer
 Takes input shapefile of polygons, and slices them in 1 of the 8 main cardinal directions (N,NE,E,SE,S,SW,W,NW).
 Script explains what the shapefile database needs to include.

-#Input table should have, at least, the following features with following headers:\n
+#Input table should have, at least, the following features with following headers:

 #startx and starty are the centroid of your shape, or from whatever point you want the apex of the slice
 <table>
 <thead>